OpenSentry/idp/emails/recover.md

 Greetings {{ .Email }}

-We have received a request to gain access to your account using your email.
-Your verification code is:
+A request to recover your profile has been made.
+To confirm recovery of your profile use this code:

 {{.Code}}

-If you did not request this code, it is possible, that someone else is trying to gain access to your account.
-Please do not send this or give this code to others.

-Please consider changing your password for your account and enable two-factor authentication if not already done.
+If you did not request this code, it is possible, that someone else is trying to recover your profile.
+Please consider changing your password for your profile and enable two-factor authentication if not already done.

 Kind Regards,
 {{ .Sender }}